 A business entity, organization or citizen can employ workers and specialists from abroad for occupations and professions requiring high professional skills.
 Work permits are granted for up to 1 year and can be extended based on a written request from the employer.

 Quotas have been established for the number of foreign workers that can be hired in a given year.
 Depending on the economic sector and the size of the organization hiring the foreigner, foreigners can comprise as much as 70 percent or as little as 5 percent of the total workforce of an organization.
 Generally, organizations operating in the mining and construction industries can hire a higher percentage of foreign employees.
 Quotas are updated and approved on an annual basis by the Government.

-Mongolia has approved tax treaties with several countries/territories.
+Mongolia has approved tax treaties with several countries/jurisdictions.

 For the avoidance of double taxation, Mongolia proposes to use the credit method.
 The amount of foreign tax paid is allowed as a credit against the Mongolian tax payable on the same income or capital.
 However the amount of such tax credit shall not exceed the amount of tax payable on the same amount of income in Mongolia.

 When an organization wishes to establish a presence in Mongolia, ultimately for the purposes of making a profit, operating via a Mongolian subsidiary is the only possibility.
 Whilst the concept of permanent establishment (PE) exists, there are no practical examples.
+However, new tax laws effective from January 2020 enable more certainties around registration procedure of PE, more businesses tend to register now with the Authority.
 Also, operating through a branch structure is only permitted for Mongolian resident companies.
 Since a Representative Office is prohibited from engaging in business activities, it would not be appropriate either.